moskytw/slak/README.md

 ## PR Is Welcome

-The command is a single Python script shipped with a full test set.
-I only covered my use cases.
+The command is a single Python script shipped with a full test set, but only covered my use cases.
 It should be super easy to extend.
 PR is welcome!

 ## More Examples